 - Meaningful Name: Adam and Noah Greene.
 Considering these are games based around Green Aesops...

-- Names to Run Away From Really Fast: Maxim Slaughter in EcoQuest 2.
+- Names to Run Away from Really Fast: Flesh Eater in the first game.
+Maxim Slaughter in EcoQuest 2.

 - Sapient Cetaceans: The Search for Cetus features a number of ocean creatures that are able to communicate with the human protagonist.
 The first one he meets is an injured dolphin named Delphineus.